Discrimination, Sexual Harassment, and Sexual Misconduct Prevention

 7. How many online courses are available to meet this requirement?

 Only one online course has been developed to meet this requirement.
-It is specifically titled "Discrimination and Sexual Harassment Prevention - Online Overview."
-This required course is identified above under "Mandatory Online Training Course".
+It is specifically titled “Discrimination, Sexual Harassment, Sexual Misconduct Prevention – Online Overview.”
+This required course is identified above under “Mandatory Online Training Course”.

 8. I do not have access to a computer at work.
 How will I complete the training?

 Employees who do not have access to a computer at work will need to work with their supervisor to make arrangements to complete the course.